 Bridging loans allow you to choose between the options of rolled or retained interest.
 You can also take the option of repaying the interest on a monthly basis, though this is only available for unregulated bridging loans.

 Bridging loans secured against your residential home or a property you are purchasing to live in are termed as regulated bridging loans, and are regulated by the Financial Conduct Authority (FCA).

 Bridging Loans secured on a buy-to-let or commercial property are unregulated.
 These have more flexibility when it comes to who lenders will lend to, and may also have terms exceeding 12 months.

 Who can benefit from bridging loans?

-Primarily designed for property buyers, bridging loans are aimed at landlords and investors, and can be used for a variety of reasons, including:
+Primarily designed for property buyers, bridging loans are aimed at landlords and investors, although more and more people are using them for purchasing their residential homes.
+They can be used for a variety of reasons, including:

 - Un-mortgageable properties

 - Broken Sale Chain